 Under the Health and Safety at Work etc. Act 1974 and the Control of Substances Hazardous to Health Regulations 2002 (COSHH), businesses have a legal duty to assess and control the risk of Legionella bacteria in their water systems.
 The HSE’s Approved Code of Practice L8 and associated HSG274 guidance set out what’s required, including a Legionella risk assessment, a written scheme of control, and ongoing monitoring.¹

 Premises with higher-risk water systems (cooling towers, evaporative coolers, or hot and cold water systems serving vulnerable users such as care homes or healthcare settings) have additional requirements.
-Routine tasks include monthly tap flushing, annual tank inspections, and temperature checks.
+Routine control tasks vary by system and risk assessment but commonly include weekly flushing of infrequently used outlets (taps and showerheads not used at least weekly), monthly temperature monitoring at sentinel points, tank inspections, descaling shower heads and hoses at least quarterly, and keeping records⁷ — with frequency set by the risk assessment and HSG274 guidance for your system type.
+Healthcare premises may need more frequent flushing (daily or more).

 Some engineers have specific training and experience in Legionella risk assessment and control; others will decline and recommend a specialist.
-The HSE is the authority on this — their L8 ACOP is the key reference.
+The HSE is the authority on this — their L8 ACOP and HSG274 are the key references.

 Commercial gas safety

-Ask which commercial Gas Safe categories the engineer is qualified for.
+Ask which Gas Safe categories the engineer is qualified for and whether they match your specific appliance and pipework.

-Where gas appliances are provided in rented accommodation (including residential elements of mixed-use commercial premises), landlords have duties under the Gas Safety (Installation and Use) Regulations 1998 — including annual safety checks, keeping records, and maintaining gas appliances and pipework in safe condition.³
+Where gas appliances are provided in rented accommodation (including residential elements of mixed-use commercial premises), landlords have duties under the Gas Safety (Installation and Use) Regulations 1998 — including annual safety checks of appliances and flues provided for tenants, keeping records, and maintaining gas appliances and pipework in safe condition.³

 Water Regulations compliance